TheKodeToad/fline/README.md

+> [!IMPORTANT]
+> I have moved on to working a [Go library for Fluxer from scratch](https://github.com/fluxer-flo/flo) (should be available at some point), and this project seems like it's probably higher effort and has worse results than porting bots so I will likely not continue

 # Fline

 A <ins>highly experimental</ins>, work-in-progress API adapter (with some possible glaring issues) specifically for running Discord bots on Fluxer.